Subscribe to Selzy’s email marketing digest — the newsletter you will forward — and get 21 surefire list growth tips worth subscribing for.

 Step 3: Name and set a username for your bot

-The next step is choosing a name and a username for your bot.
 What is the difference, you ask?
 In this context, the bot’s name is the display name people will see when they interact with it.
 The username is more technical — it’s how users search for and mention your bot.
 It must be unique and end with “bot.”

 Source: Telegram

 You can change the name of your bot anytime.
-The username, which is what makes your bot findable, is harder to amend — so make sure you pick something simple, relevant for your business, and future-proof in case you decide to change something about your bot down the line.
+The username, which is what makes your bot findable, is harder to change — so make sure you pick something simple, relevant for your business, and future-proof in case you decide to change something about your bot down the line.
 If you absolutely have to change the name of your bot, reach out to Telegram customer service for more info.

 Step 4: Generate API token